CostNorm/arm_compatibility_checker/readme.md

 3. **Configure Environment Variables:**

-   - Create a `.env` file in the _root_ of the `ARMCompatibilityBot/src` directory for local development (this file should **NOT** be committed to Git).
+   - Create a `.env` file in the `alpha/lambdas/ARMCompatibilityBot/src/` directory for local development (this file should **NOT** be committed to Git).
+See `.env.sample`.
    - Populate it with the necessary values (see [Configuration](#configuration) section below).
    - For deployment, these variables need to be set directly in the Lambda function configurations (both the Gateway Lambda and the Processing Lambda where applicable).
+Consider using AWS Secrets Manager for sensitive values like tokens and passwords in production.

 4. **Deploy using AWS SAM (Recommended):**